 When the weather doesn’t permit outdoor activities, visitors can enjoy movies at Alamo Cinema Drafthouse in One Loudoun, AMC Starplex Cinemas in Broadlands, or Regal Cinemas in Brambleton.
 All three theaters are new and provide modern, comfortable viewing experiences.
 The two local breweries are Old Ox Brewery and Lost Rhino Brewery—both of which have full restaurants for sampling beer with food.
 Ashburn Ice House is an indoor ice skating rink that operates year-round.
 Silver Eagle Group is a local favorite shooting range.

 There is a variety of excellent choices for dining.
 Ford’s Fish Shack is a local favorite, serving a multitude of seafood options including their ever-popular fish tacos.
 Carolina Brothers sits at the heart of Ashburn and offers Carolina-style barbecue.
 For upscale dining, Clyde’s Willow Creek Farm, DC Prime, and Cooper’s Hawk Winery are good choices.
-For ethnic dining, there are many options: Sushi Noshi (Japanese), Thai Ashburn (Thai), Pind (Indian), Yen’s Cafe (Taiwanese), Opa!
-(Greek), Uncle Julio’s (Mexican), Nando’s (South African), At Kaiser’s (Austrian), Moby Dick House of Kabob (Iranian), Bertucci’s (Italian), Good Fortune (Chinese), Pho Bistro (Vietnamese), Pollo Factory (Peruvian), and Finnegan’s (Irish).
+For ethnic dining, there are many options: Yen’s Cafe (Taiwanese), Opa!
+Mezze Grill (Greek), Okada (Japanese), Sense of Thai (Thai), Saffron (Indian), Uncle Julio’s (Mexican), Nando’s (South African), Moby Dick House of Kabob (Iranian), Rubino’s (Italian), Good Fortune (Chinese), Pho Bistro (Vietnamese), and Finnegan’s (Irish).

 Ashburn is only 10 miles from Dulles International Airport and is conveniently located at the end of the Dulles Toll Road, making it an ideal location for people who want to be near the nation’s capital, yet stay in a calmer more peaceful suburban environment at the fringes of rural Virginia.